gandalf-the-gray/anubis-inspect/readme.md

 - gt(fieldName, minValue, [message]) -> returns a NumberField instance that checks if the given value is greater than the passed minValue

 - ### instance methods
-- invalidTypeMessage(message) -> error message to return if the value is not a number,
+- requiredValueMessage(message) -> error message to return if the value is not provided
-- required(message) -> makes the value required
+- invalidTypeMessage(message) -> error message to return if the value is not a number
 - min(minValue, [message]) -> the min value(inclusive)
 - max(maxValue, [message]) -> the max value(inclusive)
 - test((value) => {}, [message]) -> passes the value through this function to check it's validity